Biscayne National Park Welcomes You Back!!!

 Here's more on Snorkeling in Biscayne Park.

-Although glass-bottom boats and scuba diving trips are occasionally advertised, these activities do not run regularly from the park but through outside authorized operators.
+Although glass-bottom boats, fishing and scuba diving trips are occasionally advertised, these activities do not run regularly from the park but through outside authorized operators.

 Key Largo is only a few miles further and offers many more options for scuba,